The B-52s: 1982–1987: Whammy!, Bouncing off the Satellites, and death of Ricky Wilson

 In December 1982, the band began recording their third album, Whammy!
 According to Pierson, Strickland no longer wanted to play the drums, so the band switched to drum machines for this album, with Strickland and Ricky Wilson playing all the music on the album, and the rest of the band providing vocals only.
-Having originally played guitars, organ, bass guitar and synthesizers, Pierson switched to a mainly vocal role in the studio, but remained behind the keyboards on tour.
+Having originally played guitars, organ, bass guitar, and synthesizers, Pierson switched to a mainly vocal role in the studio, but remained behind the keyboards on tour.
 The band also began experimenting heavily with synthesizers during this period.

-Released on April 27, 1983, Whammy! reached No. 29 on the Billboard 200 chart.
+Released on April 27, 1983, Whammy! reached number 29 on the Billboard 200 chart.
 "Legal Tender" reached the Billboard Hot 100 chart, as well as the Billboard Hot Dance Club Play Singles chart alongside "Whammy Kiss" and "Song for a Future Generation".
-For the Whammy! tour, some tracks featured Strickland on the drums while others used a backing track so Strickland could come forward and play other parts.
+For the Whammy! tour, some tracks featured Strickland on the drums, while others used a backing track so Strickland could come forward and play other parts.
 This also freed up the vocalists (now sometimes not playing instruments) to perform some simple choreography.
 Copyright issues with Yoko Ono led to the cover song "Don't Worry" being removed from the album and replaced by "Moon 83"—a rearranged version of "There's a Moon in the Sky (Called the Moon)" from their debut album—on future pressings of Whammy!

-Before the work on the next album the band took a one-year break during which Fred Schneider released his debut solo album Fred Schneider and the Shake Society.
+Before the work on the next album, the band took a one-year break during which Fred Schneider released his debut solo album Fred Schneider and the Shake Society.